Project LightSpeed: How Facebook shrunk Messenger down by 75%

 For now, Messenger isn’t undergoing a radical reinvention in terms of the aesthetics, functionality, and organization that users experience.
 The app still looks a lot like Messenger 4, the simplified version that Facebook deployed in October 2018.
 The new version is simpler still.
 It removes the Discover tab—which showcased businesses with a Messenger presence—and revamps the People tab with a splashier look and greater emphasis on the stories feature.
 But those revisions weren’t part of the LightSpeed mandate, just changes that Facebook was ready to make as part of Messenger’s ongoing evolution.

 Indeed, one of the things that made LightSpeed so ambitious was that Facebook wanted to greatly reduce Messenger’s size without eliminating functionality.
-It also couldn’t retool the aspects of the service that are powered by Facebook’s data centers, since the back end had to continue to operate with Messenger’s Android and web versions, neither of which are part of the LightSpeed update.
+(It did temporarily yank a few features, such as inbox read receipts and polls, but plans to bring them back before long.)
+The company also couldn’t retool the aspects of the service that are powered by Facebook’s data centers, since the back end had to continue to operate with Messenger’s Android and web versions, neither of which are part of the LightSpeed update.

 A large part of shrinking Messenger down, the company concluded, would require ruthlessly eliminating redundancies in its code.
 The good news was that there were all sorts of redundancies to target, in part because Messenger is the work of a large team that had traditionally been decentralized.
 (The most specific Facebook gets is that “hundreds” of engineers now work on the product; by contrast, Beluga, the minimalist messaging app that served as the basis of the original 2011 version, had been created by a three-person team.)